DanWBR/dwsim3/README.txt

 SOFTWARE/SYSTEM REQUIREMENTS
 ==================================================

-OS:               Windows XP/2000/Vista/7/8/10, OS X or Linux
+OS:               Windows Vista/7/8/10 or Linux
-Software:         .NET Framework 4.0 / Mono 3.0 or newer
+Software:         .NET Framework 4.5 / Mono 4.0 or newer
-CPU:              1.6 GHz single-core processor (minimum) GPU (optional):   CUDA 2.0 or OpenCL 1.1-enabled device
+CPU:              1.0 GHz dual-core processor (minimum) GPU (optional):   CUDA 2.0 or OpenCL 1.1-enabled device
 Memory:           1 GB RAM
-HD space:         200 MB for program files.
+HD space:         220 MB for program files.
 Display:          A 1024x768 display resolution is recommended as a minimum.

 ==================================================
-USAGE INFO (LINUX / OS X)
+USAGE INFO (LINUX)
 ==================================================

-** Linux

 To run DWSIM on Linux, open a terminal (console) window, point it to the folder which contains the DWSIM executable and execute the following command: